Effects of the Chernobyl disaster: Acute radiation sickness and immediate deaths

+The only known causal deaths from the accident involved plant workers and firefighters.
+The reactor explosion killed two engineers, and 28 others died within three months from acute radiation syndrome (ARS).
+Of 237 workers hospitalised, 134 showed symptoms of ARS.
+Some sources report a total initial fatality of 31, due to poorly substantiated reports of an individual who died during the evacuation of Pripyat from coronary thrombosis attributed to stress.

+Most serious ARS cases were treated with the assistance of American specialist Robert Peter Gale, who supervised bone marrow transplant procedures, although these were unsuccessful.
+The fatalities were largely due to wearing dusty, soaked uniforms causing beta burns over large areas of skin, and due to bacterial infections of the gastrointestinal tract.

+In the ten years following the accident, 14 more people who had been initially hospitalised died, mostly from causes unrelated to radiation exposure, with only two deaths resulting from myelodysplastic syndrome.

-Workers and "liquidators"
+Workers and liquidators

 Soviet medal awarded to 600,000+ liquidators.

 The workers involved in the recovery and clean-up after the disaster, called "liquidators", received high doses of radiation.
-In most cases, these workers were not equipped with individual dosimeters to measure the amount of radiation received, so experts could only estimate their doses.
-Even where dosimeters were used, dosimetric procedures varied — some workers are thought to have been given more accurate estimated doses than others.
-According to Soviet estimates, between 300,000 and 600,000 people were involved in the cleanup of the 30 km evacuation zone around the reactor, but many of them entered the zone two years after the disaster.

-Estimates of the number of "liquidators" vary; the World Health Organization, for example, puts the figure at about 600,000; Russia lists as liquidators some people who did not work in contaminated areas.
-In the first year after the disaster, the number of cleanup workers in the zone was estimated to be 2,000.
-These workers received an estimated average dose of 165 millisieverts (16.5 REM).
+In most cases, these workers were not equipped with individual dosimeters to measure the amount of radiation received, so experts could only estimate their doses, and dosimetric procedures varied enough that some workers are thought to have been given more accurate estimated doses than others.
+According to Soviet estimates, between 300,000 and 600,000 people were involved in the cleanup of the 30 km evacuation zone around the reactor, though many of them entered the zone two years after the disaster.
+Estimates of the number of liquidators vary; the World Health Organization, for example, puts the figure at about 600,000, while Russia lists as liquidators some people who did not work in contaminated areas.
+In the first year after the disaster, the number of cleanup workers in the zone was estimated to be 2,000; these workers received an estimated average dose of 165 millisieverts (16.5 REM).

-Studies on the increase in DNA mutations in the children of liquidators yield varying conclusions.
-One study identified a sevenfold increase in DNA mutations in children of liquidators conceived after the accident, when compared to their siblings that were conceived before, but another claimed to find no increase in developmental anomalies or a statistically significant increase in the frequencies of germline mutations in their progeny.
+Studies on genetic effects in the children of liquidators have reached varying conclusions.
+A 2001 study identified a sevenfold increase in DNA mutations in children of liquidators conceived after the accident, compared with siblings conceived beforehand, but a 2005 study of microsatellite mutations found no statistically significant increase in the frequency of germline mutations, nor an increase in developmental anomalies, among liquidators' children or among children living in other contaminated areas.
+A 2021 study using whole-genome sequencing of children of Chernobyl liquidators similarly found no evidence of trans-generational genetic effects.